Purpose: To catalog and physically process materials designated as rare for Special Collections with special attention to avoiding any affixed labels.

 Other designated materials (e.g., signed or limited editions) as indicated.

 Books to be cataloged as Rare are delivered to Cataloging with the blue flag used for material going into Special Collections.
-It should have Rare written at the top of the flag.
+It should have CS Rare written at the top of the flag.
 NOTE: As of October 2013, the "CS " prefix is added to designate Rare materials held in the closed stacks of Special Collections.
 Materials in the glass cases in the main reading room of Special Collections will remain as is.

 If there is any question about a particular item, consult with the Special

 NOTHING is affixed to the book itself.
 The spine labels and barcode are put on a special, acid-free bookmark and inserted, between pages, into the top of the book.
 A regular Special Collections bookplate is also inserted into the top of the book (unless a special plate--Vickery, Taylor, etc.--is specified) which will then be affixed to the bookmark in Special Collections.